All Episodes

 And here's why.

-One of the things about Bush that they despise is that he is public about his faith in God and his acceptance of Jesus Christ as his Savior.
+One of the things about Bush that they despise is that he is public about his faith in God and his acceptance of Jesus Christ as his savior.

-And that just tears them a new one.
+And that just tears them anew.

-You do not understand how that scares the pants off of these people.
+And you do not understand how that scares the pants off of these people.

 It just does.